01Joseph-Hwang10/jupyter-cpp-kernel/README.md

 Example code is provided in the `examples` folder.
 Keep in mind that cpp file and header file should be in a same level of directory.
 In other words, it's not allowed to have a header file in include directory and cpp file in src directory.
 Instead, you should have both in the same directory.

+Also it is worth note that the absolute path of the file you want to include should only contain alphanumeric characters, and the following special characters: `.`, `-`, `_`, `/`.

 **Minor refactoring**

 There were some minor refactoring in both cpp and python code.